mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

 Sub-Modular Node Design
 ==========================================================================

-The mflowgen steps we provide for DC synthesis and Innovus place-and-route steps are designed to be submodular.
-This means that each step (which is already modular on its own) is further split into individual scripts for various purposes (e.g., reporting, setting up variables and margins, tweaking constraints).
-An mflowgen parameter called ``order`` then allows the user to parameterize how the step is run from a Python interface.
+The mflowgen nodes we provide for DC synthesis and Innovus place-and-route nodes are designed to be submodular.
+This means that each node (which is already modular on its own) is further split into individual scripts for various purposes (e.g., reporting, setting up variables and margins, tweaking constraints).
+An mflowgen parameter called ``order`` then allows the user to parameterize how the node is run from a Python interface.
 For example, the user can remove a script that is not needed for their design, add an additional custom script for their design, or simply define a reordering of the existing scripts.

-Take a look at the design initialization step (i.e., ``cadence-innovus-init``), which is responsible for reading in the post-synthesis design files from Synopsys DC and executing floorplanning.
+Take a look at the design initialization node (i.e., ``cadence-innovus-init``), which is responsible for reading in the post-synthesis design files from Synopsys DC and executing floorplanning.
-This `step configuration file
+This `node configuration file
 <https://github.com/mflowgen/mflowgen/blob/master/steps/cadence-innovus-init/configure.yml>`__
 lists the following inputs and outputs: